YunoHost-Apps/synapse_ynh/doc/ADMIN.md

 ### Access by federation

-If your server name is identical to the domain on which synapse is installed, and the default port 8448 is used, your server is normally already accessible by the federation.
+If your server name is identical to the domain on which synapse is installed, and the default port __PORT_SYNAPSE_TLD__ is used, your server is normally already accessible by the federation.

 If not, you can add the following line in the dns configuration but you normally don't need it as a .well-known file is edited during the install to declare your server name and port to the federation.